Depot Boijmans Van Beuningen, the storage facility for Museum Boijmans Van Beuningen, in Rotterdam, the Netherlands. BERK OZDEMIR/Shutterstock

-The Netherlands packs so much within its compact borders – from its grand cities to green spaces, picturesque waterways and miles of coastline – that it’s easy to take in numerous unique and memorable experiences throughout the country, even on a short trip.
+The Netherlands packs so much within its compact borders – grand cities, green spaces, picturesque waterways and miles of coastline – that it’s easy to take in numerous distinct and memorable experiences, even on a short trip.

-Here are 10 of the very best things to do on your Dutch travels.
+Here are 10 of the best things to do on your Dutch travels.

 1. Captain an electric boat to explore Amsterdam’s canals

-Planning tip: Electric boats are free from emissions and noise, and don’t need a boat license or experience (instruction is given at pick up).
+Planning tip: Electric boats emission-free and quiet, and you don’t need a boat license or experience (instruction is given at pick up).
 Book with companies such as Boaty or Eco Boats Amsterdam.

 2. View Van Gogh masterpieces in the Hoge Veluwe National Park